 Both platforms dominate the website-building industry, but they cater to different needs and user experiences.
 WordPress has long been the most popular CMS, powering over 40% of websites worldwide, thanks to its open-source flexibility, vast plugin ecosystem, and strong community support.
 On the other hand, Webflow has rapidly gained popularity as a modern, no-code visual website builder, providing designers and marketers with full creative control without needing extensive coding knowledge.

-However, the choice isn’t just about popularity—it’s about what fits your project best.
-Factors like ease of use, SEO, customization options, pricing, security, and maintenance play a crucial role in determining which platform will work for you in 2025.
+However, the choice isn't just about popularity: it's about what fits your project best.
+Factors like ease of use, SEO, customization options, pricing, security, and maintenance play a crucial role in determining which platform will work for you in 2026.

-In this in-depth comparison, we’ll break down Webflow vs. WordPress across various categories, highlighting their strengths and weaknesses so you can make the best choice for your business or personal website.
-Whether you’re aiming for a visually stunning design, seamless content management, robust SEO, or e-commerce capabilities, this guide will help you choose the ideal platform for your specific needs.
+In this in-depth comparison, we'll break down Webflow vs WordPress across various categories, highlighting their strengths and weaknesses so you can make the best choice for your business or personal website.
+Whether you're aiming for a polished design, seamless content management, robust SEO, or e-commerce capabilities, this guide will help you choose the right platform for your specific needs.

 1. Webflow vs WordPress: an overview